MasonNotJason/Swipetify/README.md

 # Plans for Swipetify

  - [x] Add (slightly) better comments *(v1-2)*
- - [ ] Replace DISTANCE_MODIFIER with a more accurate system based off of the distance between key landmarks.
  - [x] Remove those pesky UserWarning messages.
 Yes, I know SymbolDatabase.GetPrototype() is deprecated.
-Please stop telling me. *(v1-2)*
+Please stop telling me. *(v1-2)
- - [ ] Move user settings to an options.txt file
  - [x] Create a requirements.txt to make pip installing necessary modules much easier *(v1-2)*
  - [x] Disable the testing webcam (or allow it to toggle on/off in options) *(v1-2)*
+ - [ ] Replace DISTANCE_MODIFIER with a more accurate system based off of the distance between key landmarks.
+ - [ ] Move user settings to an options.txt file (or an .ini? not sure)
  - [ ] Add more actions?
 Suggestions for this one would be greatly appreciated.

 # Known Issues